Last updated May 14, 2021

 We are very confident that when the EU opens, they will require vaccination certificates, whether or not they open to test-on-arrival before that time.
 We encourage everyone who can to get a Covid vaccination to do so in case countries open with a vaccination certificate requirement.

 You don’t need a visa to enter Lithuania: all tourists get a 90-day stay.
-Since your ILP semester is longer than 90 days, volunteers typically leave the country and visit favorite spots like Croatia, Italy, Greece, etc.
+Since your ILP semester is longer than 90 days, volunteers typically leave the country and visit favorite spots in Europe.

-The country went on a strict lockdown in March which did a good job curbing infection rates.
-Since slowly opening up, numbers have been increasing, with a series of subsequence lock downs.
-Things have been increasing, with a slight decrease only recently — as of March 16th, Lithuania has 655.8. active cases per 100,000 people.
+The country went on a strict lockdown in March 2020 which did a good job curbing infection rates.
+Since slowly opening up, numbers have been increasing, with a series of subsequent lockdowns.
+Things have been increasing, with a slight decrease only recently — as of May 13th, Lithuania has 781.0 active cases per 100,000 people.

 Quality health care in Lithuania and other nearby countries in the EU is available and the outbreak in Lithuania has not ever reached the point that they were overwhelmed or even full.
-Essential personnel have been vaccinated in February, with additional groups receiving the vaccination in March.
-Lithuania plans to start mass vaccinating sometime in April.
+Lithuania has had a relatively successful rollout plan for the vaccine, starting with essential personnel and now moving towards the general public.

 ILP volunteers teach in very small private after-school locations in all cities in Lithuania.
 That type of small enterprise has been hit extremely hard with the shut-downs that have happened in the EU.
-In the middle of March, three schools reopened for in-person teaching in Vilnius, which is a step in the right direction for teaching to resume.
+In March 2021, some primary schools reopened for in-person teaching in Vilnius and Kaunas, which is a step in the right direction for teaching to resume.

 The country has been under different levels of lockdown.
 Right now, most businesses are closed or have limited hours, kids aren’t in school, and people are encouraged to limit where they’re running essential errands.
 You can read more about that in another section.

 When things are open, locals have been able to shop, visit parks, enjoy the city square, and more as life returns back to its new definition of normal.
-At the end of January ski resorts were opened, which was a happy update.
+At the end of January, ski resorts were opened, which was a happy update.
+In April, gyms, some pools, and saunas reopened in Lithuania.
 There are some changes to be aware of like events capped at capacity, social distancing, and wearing masks for some activities, just like you’re seeing at home.

 Out & About

-Lithuania has renewed their strict national lockdown until April 30th.
+Lithuania has renewed their strict national lockdown until May 31st (which may be extended).
 Individuals are required to stay home except to go to work, shop for essentials, go to/from the airport, or for other essential services.
 Walks outside are permitted, but only with members of your household.
 Facemasks are mandatory unless you’re outside in a public place, or while exercising.

 When the nation isn’t under lockdown, in-country travel options are a go, with buses and trains taking people to some of our favorite things to see in Lithuania.
 Plan on visiting pretty coastal towns, peeking around the famous Hill of Crosses, and spending weekends touring picturesque Old Towns.